accordproject/web-components/README.md

 ## Repository Structure

 This repository is a monorepo, built using [lerna](https://lerna.js.org).
-The packages have all been created using the `create-react-library` npm module.
+The packages have all been created using the `yarn create react-app %PROJECT_NAME% --template npm-library` npm modules.

 The `storybook` package is a [React Storybook](https://storybook.js.org), and contains all the stories for all the sub-packages, as well as some external packages.